SergioMendolia/arkeo/README.md

 ## Configuration

 arkeo stores configuration in `~/.config/arkeo/config.yaml`.
-You can edit this file directly or use `arkeo config edit` to open it in your default editor.
+You can edit this file directly with your preferred editor.

 ### Example Configuration
 See [config.example.yaml](config.example.yaml) for a complete configuration example.